CSUN-SeniorDesign/potato/Project 6/Documentation/LAMP Setup with Ubuntu 18.04.md

 ```
 sudo apt-get autoremove
 ```
-11. Secure your phpMyAdmin by going into the apache config files ```sudo nano /etc/apache2/conf-available/phpmyadmin.conf```
+11. Secure your phpMyAdmin by going into the apache config files ```sudo nano -c  /etc/apache2/conf-available/phpmyadmin.conf```
 12. Add ``` AllowOverride All ``` to
 ```
 <Directory /usr/share/phpmyadmin>